 As a postdoctoral researcher at Los Alamos National Lab (USA) I studied the photophysics of individual nanocrystal quantum dots in the groups of Victor Klimov and Han Htoon.
 I was investigating the mechanisms responsible for fluorescence fluctuations and how to control them.

 I then moved to the University of Delaware in the group of Michael Hochberg to work in the emerging field of integrated quantum optics.
 I was leading international projects such as the realisation of an on-chip source of quantum correlated photons integrating optical filters and demultiplexers.

 From 2013 to 2016, I was working at EPFL in the group of Prof. Kippenberg in the field of quantum optomechanics with an Ambizione Fellowship of the Swiss National Science Foundation (SNSF).
 My work focused on the creation of non-classical vibrational states of mesoscopic oscillators and on the amplification of vibrations in molecules.

 Since May 2017, I am leading the Laboratory of Quantum and Nano-Optics at EPFL as an SNSF-funded professor in the Institute of Physics.
-My team investigates two main phenomena: (i) the vibrational dynamics of molecules embedded in nanoscale plasmonic cavities, and (ii) non-classical correlations mediated by individual quanta of crystal vibrations at room-temperature.
-We employ state-of-the-art spectroscopic tools such as femtosecond lasers and single-photon counters to get new insights into sub-nanometer scale dynamics.
+My team investigates light-matter interaction at the nanoscale and in the quantum regime, with a focus on molecules embedded in plasmonic cavities and on nitrogen-vacancy centers in diamond.
+Applications include quantum sensing and optical frequency conversion.